originally posted on Concept Hub

 “I don’t know” is a very bad and scary answer.
 However, again, the more employees that you do know about the better.
 These are people with real relationships in real networks.
 This is like asking how many of your employees have a social life and might be able to uncover sales opportunities, market knowledge, or recruit talent for the organization through their social connections.

-Question 15 asked – What percentage of your company is participating within online communities on behalf of your organization?
+Question 15 asked – What percentage of your company is participating in online communities on behalf of your organization?

 Again, “I don’t know” bad and scary answer.
 Again the more people representing your company online the better.